FarzanAkhtar1/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_0/Lesson_1_Welcome.md

+## Before you begin

+As of November 4th 2023, this task is outdated and currently being maintained by Farzan (no affiliation to Farza, just a name coincidence).

+Some of the key changes I've made are to the code (where function names have been changed), some of the testnets used, and probably other things.
+I am not an expert in code or smart contract development and I am learning as I go so some of the changes I've made might not be optimal but should work.

 ## 👋 Welcome

 You've made it — hell yeah!
 Welcome :).
 My name is Farza and I’ll be your instructor.
 This project is for devs that want to get more into crypto tech.
 All you really need to know going into this: some terminal skills, some javascript, some react.js.
 You'll pick up the rest along the way.